seanliang/ConvertToUTF8/README.md

 Configuration
 ------------------
 Please check ConvertToUTF8.sublime-settings file for details.
 You should save your personal settings in a file named "ConvertToUTF8.sublime-settings" under "User" folder.
+You can set project-specific settings (except encoding_list and max_cache_size) in the .sublime-project file which can be opened via "Project > Edit Project" menu.

 * encoding_list: encoding selection list when detection is failed
 * max_cache_size: maximum encoding cache size, 0 means no cache (default: 100)